-The required textbook for this course is Parents On Your Side, A Teacher's Guide To Creating Positive Relationships with Parents by Lee Canter and Marlene Canter.
-A variety of readings will be referenced throughout the course.
+The required textbook for this course is Parents On Your Side, A Teacher's Guide To Creating Positive Relationships With Parents by Lee Canter and Marlene Canter.

 Session Outline

 Session 1: Overview Of Parent-Teacher Cooperation Issues Contents:

 - 1. Parent-Teacher Conferences as a Major Challenge

 - 2. Frustrations of Both Sides About Conferences

 - 3. A Look at the Current Situation

 - 4. Avoidance is Not the Answer

 - 5. The Necessity for Cooperation

 - 6. If Not Us, Then Who?

 - 7. Advantages of Reforming the Relationship Between Schools and Parents